 The Mission or Arts and Crafts Movement was a backlash against the extravagant, over-the-top designs of the Victorian era and also against the mass-produced furniture emerging after the industrial revolution.

-In the late 1890s, craftsmen such as Gustav Stickley led the charge to incorporate clean, geometric lines and natural materials to produce structurally sound pieces that emphasized the originality of the craftsman and his handiwork.
+In the late 1890s, craftworkers such as Gustav Stickley led the charge to incorporate clean, geometric lines and natural materials to produce structurally sound pieces that emphasized the originality of the craftworker and his handiwork.

-Telltale signs of Mission Style furniture include visible joints, such as the mortise and tenon that was popular at the time and continues to serve furniture makers today, as well as quarter-sawn wood which gave the grain a beautiful look.
+Telltale signs of Mission Style furniture include visible joints, such as the mortise and tenon popular at the time and continues to serve furniture makers today, and quarter-sawn wood which gave the grain a beautiful look.

 They have extended this philosophy too much of the aesthetic of contemporary furniture.
 Clean, sharp geometric lines and a lack of ornamentation along with a renewed sense of pride in craftsmanship are present in much of today's furniture.

-Rich wood tones like mahogany and stained oak are the trademarks of classic Mission Style, but modern pieces can be found in a wide array of colors, wood types, and finishes.
+Rich wood tones like mahogany and stained oak are the trademarks of classic Mission Style, but they can find modern pieces in an array of colors, wood types, and finishes.
 Good luck as you work toward creating a beautiful Mission look in your home.